edmBernard/DockerFiles/README.md

 # DockerFiles

-Some Dockerfiles to install Opencv3 with Python2, Python3 and Deeplearning framework.
+Some Dockerfiles to install Opencv, ffmpeg and Deeplearning framework.
 I also use them as a reminder to complicated framework installation.

-## Requirement
+## Requirements

 Most of these docker use the [Nvidia-docker][1] plugin for [Docker][2]